SimonGAndrews/MyEspruinoTester/docs/v4_metadata -archive2.md

 - Scalar fields (`preUploadDelayMs`, `timeoutMs`, `noReset`, `RESET_BEFORE_SEND`) are replaced outright by the CLI value.
 - Array fields (`ports`, `cliArgs`, `espruinoConfig`, `storagePreload`) follow the merge behaviour defined in §6.
-- When a CLI override makes earlier metadata impossible (for example, `--no-reset` against a mandatory reset), the resolver records a warning and honours the CLI directive unless the board profile marks the behaviour as fatal.
+- When a CLI override makes earlier metadata impossible (for example, `--no-reset` against a mandatory reset), the resolver records a warning and honours the CLI directive unless the board manifest marks the behaviour as fatal.

 ## 6. Merge Behaviour and Precedence
 The resolver applies a last-writer-wins policy by default: unknown keys are added; scalar values and objects are replaced when new values arrive.
 Arrays have explicit exceptions to avoid clobbering necessary data.